otomn/GoogleTranslateTab/README.md

 A google translate API key is required to use the this application, which can be requested for free on https://cloud.google.com/translate/

 Open `Info.plist` and paste the API key next to `GoogleApiKey`

+## Part 3 A console application

+The project is written with Swift using the `ArgumentParser` to parse the arguments

+Sample usage (assuming the output is named `gtrans`): `echo hello world | gtrans -k <key> --to fr "input from argument as well"`
+See `gtrans -h` for help